MINDFULNESS MEDITATION: EXPANDING CONSCIOUSNESS IN THE PRESENT MOMENT

 So much of the stress and anxiety we experience in life is directly related to our preoccupation with rehashing the past or rehearsing for the future.
 The ability to pay attention to our immediate experience, to truly be present in the here and now, invites a pure awareness that diffuses the habituation of negative thoughts, emotions and behaviors that are obstacles to happiness and fulfillment.

 Mindfulness meditation emphasizes the transformative nature of the present, which is sometimes referred to as sacred time.
 Meditation is about raising consciousness, which can only be achieved in the present moment, as we notice and experience—beyond preconception or judgment—intelligent energies of a living universe that exist beyond human thought.
-A personal sanctity occurs in this space, an empowerment of insight and meaning, a transcendence rooted in the physiology of focused breathing and the mind-body connection, that invites us into the spiritual ‘center’ of our individual worlds.
+A personal sanctity occurs in this space, an empowerment of insight and meaning, a transcendence rooted in the physiology of focused breathing and the mind-body connection, that invites us to inhabit the ‘center’ of our individual worlds.

 Our Perception Of Time